Emergency & Risk Management

 3. By-Law 91-71 - Traffic By-Law

 Staff have conducted research into potential options regarding the use of sidewalks and roads by various modes of travel, including cycling, in-line skating, roller skating, skateboarding, longboarding and e-bikes.
 Current by-laws prohibit all these modes on sidewalks and roads , except for bicycles and e-bikes, which are permitted on roads.
-An initial public consultation was held in November 2012 and now the draft recommendations for the by-laws have been prepared.
+Two public consultations were held and now the recommendations are before Council.

 Sidewalk Strategic Plan - Results of the 2012 Update